-For non knitters or those that want to do some Dublin sightseeing today, there will be an optional tour of Dublin included.
+For non-knitters or those that want to do some Dublin sightseeing today, there will be an optional tour of Dublin included.
 At 1pm, meet at Hotel reception and begin your sightseeing with a panoramic tour of Dublin City.
-Visit the National Museum of Archaeology.
-The Museum of Archaeology is home to the Irish Antiquities Division of the National Museum of Ireland which is the national repository for all archaeological objects found in Ireland.
+Visit the National Museum of Archaeology which is home to the Irish Antiquities Division of the National Museum of Ireland, the national repository for all archaeological objects found in Ireland.
 It holds in trust for the nation and the world a series of outstanding archaeological collections spanning millennia of Irish history and also holds extensive collections of non-Irish antiquities.
 The museum houses artefacts ranging in date from 7000 B.C. to the late medieval period and beyond.
-Return to your hotel in time for dinner which includes a sit-down meal and entertainment, with some of the Woollinn Special Guests in attendance!
-Dinner will be included for knitters and non-knitters.
-Overnight in Dun Laoghaire, Dublin, Dinner, Bed & Breakfast included.
+This evening, enjoy a sumptuous dinner which includes a sit-down meal and entertainment, with some of the Woollinn Special Guests in attendance!
+Dinner will be included for knitters and non-knitters alike.
+Overnight in Royal Marine Hotel, Dun Laoghaire, Dublin, Dinner, Bed & Breakfast included.

 For those that want to spend another day at Woollinn, the option is there for you.
 Otherwise there will be return transfers to/from Dublin included so that you can do your own personal sightseeing.
-Overnight in Dun Laoghaire, Dublin, Dinner, Bed & Breakfast included.
+Overnight in Royal Marine Hotel, Dun Laoghaire, Dublin, Dinner, Bed & Breakfast included